vincehacks/Python-Machine-Learning/ML Training/README.md

 		- ex. `conda install -c conda-forge MYPACKAGENAME`

+# Python
+- General purpose, object-oriented, dynamic programming language
+- Python is also **language & environment** for data science computing and graphics
+- Open source
+- Rich ecosystem (lots of libraries)
+- Great for modeling, machine learning ,ad-hoc analytics
+- Used by developers, scientist, and data scientist

+#### Why Python
+- **Comprehensive**: can do a lot of analysis
+- **State-of-the-art graphics capabilities**
+- **Designed for interactive analysis**: no time consuming, supports scripting
+- **Open Source**: commercial packages costs $$$
+- Python can import from variety of formats (csv, excel, db)
+- Python is extensible: thousands of libraries in PyPi (open source)
+- Free IDEsL Spyder, Pycharm

+#### Python History
+- Created by Guido Von Rossom in 1991
+- Dynamically Typed Language: automatic type conversion
+- JIT (just in time): code compiles and runs in real time

+#### Python Use Cases
+- Web programming
+- Microservices
+- System Automation Tasks
+- Scientific Programming
+- Data Analysis / Data Science
+- ML / AI

+# Machine Learning Primer

 #### Advantages
 - Accurate: ML can learn from data, the more data it learns from the better it gets